A Gest of Robyn Hode: Literary analysis

-As a literary work, Gest was first studied in detail by William Hall Clawson in 1909.
-Clawson was a student of F J Child's successor, George Lyman Kittredge, and his dissertation on Gest expanded on Child's introduction.[v 3, p ?]

-Research did not resume until 1968, when the medievalist D C Fowler published A Literary History of the Popular Ballad.
+Gest was studied by William Hall Clawson in 1909.
+Clawson was a student of F. J. Child's successor, George Lyman Kittredge, and his dissertation on Gest expanded on Child's introduction.
+In 1968, medievalist D. C. Fowler published A Literary History of the Popular Ballad.
 Fowler was one of the first to advocate the study of the English and Scottish ballads relative to their historical time and place, rather than simply within the classification of the Child anthology.
-In 1974, J B Bessinger Jr attempted to extend Clawson(p 40) and incorporate Fowler's proposal that Gest was a product of 15th-century minstrels.
-One of Bessinger's important contributions was a narrative schematic that refined Child's "3-ply web"[Child,V,p ?] into 3 tales of 9 episodes distributed among 8 fyttes.
+In 1974, J. B. Bessinger Jr attempted to extend Clawson and incorporate Fowler's proposal that Gest was a product of 15th-century minstrels.
+One of Bessinger's contributions was a narrative schematic that refined Child's "3-ply web" into three tales of nine episodes distributed among eight fyttes.

-In 1984, Douglas Gray, the first J. R. R. Tolkien Professor of English Literature and Language at the University of Oxford, was the first to consider the Robin Hood and Scottish Border ballads as oral poems.
+In 1984, Douglas Gray, the first J. R. R. Tolkien Professor of English Literature and Language at the University of Oxford, considered the Robin Hood and Scottish Border ballads more as oral poems.
 He objected to the then-current definitions of a ballad as some ideal form, whose characteristics were distilled from the Child Ballads.
 When compared to "this notion of a 'pure ballad', the Robin Hood poems seem messy and anormalous", he contended.
 Therefore, he titled his article The Robin Hood Poems, and not The Robin Hood Ballads.

 However, Gray admitted that the Robin Hood tales, like most popular literature, are sometimes regarded as "sub-literary material", containing formulaic language and a "thin texture", especially "when they are read on the printed page".
 Additionally, he argued, that since Child had grouped all the Robin Hood 'ballads' together, some literary studies had "rashly based themselves on all the Robin Hood ballads in the collection", instead of discarding those of dubious value.
-J R Maddicott also recognized this issue, and argued that since so little is known about the origins of the ballads from the available early manuscripts and printed texts, internal evidence has to be used.)
+J. R. Maddicott also recognized this issue, and argued that since so little is known about the origins of the ballads from the available early manuscripts and printed texts, internal evidence has to be used.)
 Gray further contended that, as oral poetry, each poem should be judged as a performance.
 He agreed with Ruth Finnegan in considering the performance as "integral to the identity of the poem as actually realized".
 In an oral performance, a skillful raconteur can draw his audience in, making them part of his performance; hence no two oral performances are identical.
 Gray points out that one of the characteristics of Gest are scenes with rapid dialogue or conversations, in which the formulaic diction, limited vocabulary, and stereotyped expressions are artfully used to express emotion.
 Such scenes lying dully on a page can spring into action when recited by one or two talented minstrels.